Somethings1/fintrack/readme.md

 nginx, and may apply them later.
 Tomorrow, I will start building the web frontend.
 Hopefully I can cover the welcome page, login/signup page and the navigation bar on the main page.
+- 2024/12/12: Shoot, I failed.
+I don't understand js.
+Even using a library is so damn difficult.
+Why can't it just be like any other programming languages?
+Like if I want to use gin in go, I import it, go mod tidy to retrieve it, then start diving in the docs.
+Wtf is wrong with js?
+I just install @chakra-ui from npm, and am I supposed to just import each component and use them?
+No, it doesn't work.
+Following the docs leads to error.
+Finding some sub-package, it works, but teribly.
+This is just a horrible experience.
+Fuck JS